Theme Review Summary

 Divi’s drag and drop page builder – Divi Builder is often compared to other well-known page builders like Elementor and Visual Composer.
 I’ve used all of these page builders quite a bit over the past year.

 I’ve used Divi Builder on my own websites and I’ve been forced to use Elementor and Visual Composer on client websites that I was working on.
 Honestly, Divi is far easier to use than both Elementor and Visual Composer.
 I found both Elementor and Visual Composer to be clunky, slow and very annoying.
 Divi was much easier to work with and seems much more intuitive.
 Divi did slow down the admin area noticeably sometimes through – another drawback of such a colossal plugin being used.

-Although Elementor, Visual Composer and Divi Builder are all powerful plugins allowing you to create all kinds of layouts, Divi’s learning curse seems much lower to me and the quality of the plugin is higher.
-If you are trying to choose between these page builders, Divi Builder would be my choice every time.
+Although Elementor, Visual Composer and Divi Builder are all powerful plugins allowing you to create all kinds of layouts, Divi’s learning curse seems much lower to me and the quality of the pre-built layouts are very high.
+If you are trying to choose between these page builders, Divi Builder would currently be my choice.